 After A While

-After a while, you get the impression that “climate change” has nothing to do with the climate and everything to do with a predetermined goal of a future controlled by technocratic elite authoritarians.
-Their primary solutions to climate control are heavy handed, in opposition to democracy and freedom – and in favor of rule by elite authoritarians.
-This is not how we should be solving big problems – but it works for the elite.
+After a while, “climate change” has little to do with climate and everything to do with a predetermined goal of a future controlled by technocratic elite authoritarians.
+Their solutions are heavy handed, in opposition to democracy and freedom – and in favor of rule by elite authoritarians.
+Their solutions are non-sustainable.
+This is not how we should be solving big problems – but it works for them.

 The hypocrisy on display is stunning: they intend to impose draconian measures on everyone except themselves.

-Research shows that Expert projections about the future are virtually always wrong – in fact, worse than random guessing.
+Research shows Experttm projections about the future are almost always wrong – usually worse than random guessing.

-As explained at the end of Part 1, I have assumed that human induced climate change is real and I have been doing everything I can do to reduce my carbon footprint.
-BUT – when the promoters of climate change have carbon footprints the size of planetary systems, have multiple mansions and demand the rest of us ruin our lives – while they gallivant about the globe in private jets – it does not look like they believe one word of what they are proclaiming.
+As explained at the end of Part 1, I have assumed human induced climate change is real and I have been doing everything I can do to reduce my carbon footprint.
+BUT – when the promoters of climate change have carbon footprints the size of planetary systems, have multiple mansions and demand the rest of us ruin our lives – while they gallivant about the globe in private jets – it does not look like they believe a word of what they are proclaiming.
+When Sofia Kianni co-authors a “manifesto” demanding an end to air travel – and then proceeds to spend several more years up to the present as a globe trotter telling the rest of us not to travel – all I see is elite hypocrisy.
+They don’t care about climate – they care only about self-promotion and milking a gravy train.

-This is not a persuasive argument for us to sacrifice our lives so billionaires can invest in companies selling government mandated products and services that will enrich the billionaires (ala Pfizer and Covid).
-It looks like Animal Farm where everyone is equal but some are more equal than others – or may be just communism as nearly all solutions revolve around turning our lives over to unelected technocratic elite, since they are smarter than us (just like public health and Covid, right?)
+This is not a persuasive argument for us to sacrifice our lives so billionaires can invest in companies selling government mandated products and services that enrich other billionaires (ala Pfizer and Moderna and Covid, or Musk and EVs).
+It is Animal Farm where everyone is equal, but some are more equal than others – or maybe it is just communism as nearly all solutions turn our lives over to un-elected technocratic elite, since they are smarter than us (just like public health and Covid, right?)

 If climate change is real, then everyone should be equal.

-Solutions must be oriented towards being practical and sustainable.
-Never flying again, never driving again, locking yourself in your own home for the rest of eternity is not sustainable and will not lead to a better future for anyone and will not make one bit of difference to the global climate.
+Solutions must be oriented towards the practical and sustainable.
+Never flying again, never driving again, locking yourself in your own home for the rest of eternity is not sustainable and will not lead to a better future for anyone and will not make a bit of difference to the global climate.
 Yet this is the climate lockdown mindset, which worked so well for Covid (not).

-Labeling anyone who asks questions as a “climate denier” is the propaganda technique of name calling and intentionally links any skeptic with “holocaust denier” – this is by design.
+Labeling anyone who asks questions as a “climate denier” is the propaganda technique of name calling, often coupled with bullying, and intentionally links any skeptic with “holocaust denier” – this is by design.
+It is modern cancel culture.
+Go back in history and take a look at people who were canceled, but who were in fact correct.
+We need to listen to all inputs.

-This is identical to what occurred when people disagreed with Ehrlich’s Population Bomb theories, which were wrong the day they were written.
+This is identical to what occurred when people disagreed with Ehrlich’s Population Bomb bull shit, which was wrong the day his book was published.
+Yet his flawed ideas became the basis for 50 years of government policies.
 His theories became a meme where everyone knew he was right (based on the appeal to authority argumentative form) and those who disagreed were canceled and thrown off the bus.
-In the 1970s and 1980s, he did the talk show circuits and his wrong ideas were widely disseminated, while the few you said he was wrong, were canceled.
+In the 1970s and 1980s, he did the talk show circuit and his wrong ideas were widely disseminated, while the few who said he was wrong, were canceled (especially economist Julian Simon).

 I will continue to do my part to seek out continuous efficiency improvements – in a way that is sustainable.
 I will not, however, live my life in a cave, freezing in the darkness, and nor should you.